Skip to Content

 Tai Chi

 Tai Chi is an ancient Chinese tradition that today is practiced as a graceful form of mindful movement.
 It involves a series of movement performed in a slow, focused manner and accompanied by deep breathing.
 Each posture flows into the next without pause, keeping your body in constant motion.
-These classes are accessible to Veterans with physical limitations who are medically stable, and the instructor is prepared to offer modifications for a wide range of mobility levels.
+These classes are accessible to Veterans with physical limitations who are medically stable, and your instructor is prepared to offer modifications for a wide range of mobility levels.

 WhereWebEx meeting